Overview: Buying and Accounting for Capital Equipment

 Reclassifying or Transferring Capital Equipment Expenditures

 Sometimes the P,T,A, and/or E initially selected may be incorrect or may need to be changed.
-Per Administrative Guide Memo 38, reallocation of charges must be accompanied by documentation justifying the change, and such documentation must be received from an authorized financial administrator for the account(s) (PTA) being debited.
+Per Administrative Guide Policy 3.2.2, reallocation of charges must be accompanied by documentation justifying the change, and such documentation must be received from an authorized financial administrator for the account(s) (PTA) being debited.
 For capital expenditures, this transfer is done in the core Oracle Financial application by Controller's Office staff.
-Specific instructions for requesting transfers are available at http://ora.stanford.edu/supporting_files/ptae_change_template.doc, and the applicable form is available at http://ora.stanford.edu/supporting_files/ptae_change_template_inst.doc.
+See specific instructions and template for requesting transfers and PTAE Change.